Mansehra

 Mansehra is also a historical city in past dynasties in this area, Ashoka ruled over this area, who was the main ruler in Maurya Dynasty.
 The city is founded by Mahan Singh Mirpuri, who was the governor during the rule of Ranjit Singh.
 During the British rule, the town is named in the honour of Mahan Singh Mirpuri.

 Due to influence of Hindu in the past, several hindu festivals are held here.
 The festival of Durgashtami, who was a Hindu Devi, is celebrated by Brahman of Mansehra on ancient site of Bareri Hill in Mansehra.
 There is also a giant rock at the base of Bareri Hill inscribed with the Edicts of Ashoka.
+These are set of 14 rocks showing historical Kharosthi script of the 3rd century BCE during the rule of the Mauryan Emperor Ashoka.

 Mansehra is located on the Karakorum Highway that leads toward the mighty mountian range of Karakorum and Himalayas in the Gilgit-Baltistan.
 It has boundaries with Abbottabad, Battagram, Kohistan, Torgar, Neelum Valley, Muzaffarabad, and Diamer districts.

 Balakot is situated on the right bank of the Kunhar River which confluence with the Jehlum River.
 It is the main point to travel toward the Kaghan Valley and the Gilgit-Baltistan.
 Due to the Kaghan Valley pleasant atmosphere, whole Balakot town become pleasant in the summer season, whereas it becomes cold in the winter season.
+Balakot is a good place to take a short break at the riverside of the Kunhar River to take lunch or tea.
+The cool breeze touching the crystal clear water of the Kunhar River gives pleasant memories in few minutes of stay.

 The Kaghan Valley is the most visiting location in the Mansehra district at a distance of 38 km from the Mansehra city.
 It is an alpine forest valley covered by the Lower Himalayan mountain range.
 There are number of lush green pastures, alpine meadows, waterfalls, frosty streams, and beautiful crystal clear water lakes.
 Lake Saif-ul-Malook, Ansoo Lake, and Lulusar Lake are the most attractive lakes in the Kaghan Valley.